Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Challenges in Coordinating GenAI into Collaborative Newswork (RQ2)

 \subsection{Structural Challenges: Lack of Organizational Mechanisms for Integration}

-While individual journalists have actively experimented with GenAI tools, efforts to embed these practices into newsroom-level collaborative routines face critical structural barriers.
-These structural challenges stem from a lack of organizational incentives or mandates to coordinate GenAI usage (\autoref{first}), insufficient technical infrastructure to support collaborative workflows (\autoref{second}), and heightened public scrutiny that discourages formal integration without robust safeguards (\autoref{third}).
+While individual journalists have actively experimented with GenAI tools, efforts to embed these practices into newsroom-level collaborative norms face critical structural barriers.
+These structural challenges stem from a lack of organizational incentives or mandates to coordinate GenAI usage (\autoref{first}), insufficient technical infrastructure to support collaborative workflows (\autoref{second}), and heightened public scrutiny that discourages formal coordination without robust safeguards (\autoref{third}).